 Find the Underlying Causes of the ADHD Symptoms

-1. Remove sugar from your child’ s diet.
+1. Remove sugar from your child’s diet.
 According to the Journal of Pediatrics, sugar can affect the behavior of normal children.
 Low blood sugar can occur as a response to eating sugar or from not eating enough protein.
 Low blood sugar can cause behavior problems and inattention.
 Make sure the teacher is not giving out candy as rewards.
 Make sure your child cannot purchase candy and sodas at school.
 Remove the sugary cereals and make sure your child eats protein for breakfast.
-Proteins include meats, cheese, nuts, seeds and eggs.
-When choosing breads, pasta and cereal products, be sure to select whole grain products.
+Proteins include meats, cheese, nuts, seeds, and eggs.
+When choosing bread, pasta, and cereal products, be sure to select whole-grain products.
 Give your child a protein snack mid-morning and mid-afternoon.
 This can be a handful of nuts or nut butter on a whole grain bread or cracker.

 2. Do not allow the school personnel to label your child as ADHD.
-School personnel do not have the qualifications to do a thorough medical evaluation.
+School personnel does not have the qualifications to do a thorough medical evaluation.
 Many states have passed resolutions recommending teachers and other school personnel recognize that they do not have the training and knowledge to recommend drugs.
-Some states have recommended that school personnel recommend only proven, safe methods such as vision testing, phonics, allergy testing, nutrition and other proven techniques.
-Find out what your state’ s guidelines are by contacting the state board of education.
+Some states have recommended that school personnel recommends only proven, safe methods such as vision testing, phonics, allergy testing, nutrition, and other proven techniques.
+Find out what your state’s guidelines are by contacting the state board of education.

 3. Give your child vitamins and minerals.
-Most children’ s diets are lacking in fruits and vegetables.
-Few people eat a diet that is adequate in the vitamins and minerals.
+Most children s diets are lacking in fruits and vegetables.
+Few people eat a diet that is adequate in vitamins and minerals.
 Nutrients are needed for all of our biochemical processes.
 If we do not have them available our body and mind cannot work properly.
-Certain nutrients have been found to directly affect behavior, attention and learning.
+Certain nutrients have been found to directly affect behavior, attention, and learning.